Blendify/blender-manual/blender_docs/manual/render/blender_render/optimizations/performance.rst

 ==============================

 - Increase Blender's processing priority through your OS.
-- Increase your swap file space used by the OS for memory swapping.
-Also called virtual memory pagefile size, up to the size of your physical memory.
+- Increase your swap file space used by the OS for memory swapping, also called virtual memory pagefile size, up to the size of your physical memory.
-- Use a system-monitor to check if any other processes are using significant CPU or RAM, which can be closed.
+- Use a system-monitor to check if any other processes using significant CPU or RAM can be closed.
 - Render in *background mode* (from the command line), saves extra memory.